pydanny/pydanny-event-notes/KiwiPycon2011/async_event_programming.rst

     * Aren't performance tests biased?
     * Tornado's benchmarks are on extremely insignificant tasks.
 Literally "Hello, World".
-    * Twisted does have libraries to interact with real blockers like:
+    * Twisted has libraries to interact with real blockers like:

         * AMQP
         * IMAP
         * POP
         * PostGres
+        * SOLR